Blue Cave & Hvar Tour

-Jump on speedboat for an early morning exciting 90 minutes ride to Biševo Island and the Blue cave visit from Split.
+Jump on speedboat for an early morning exciting 90 minutes ride to Biševo Island and the Blue cave trip from Split.
 We will arrive around 09:30h, just in time for memorable scenery when the sunlight reflects through the sea and illuminates the entire cave in aquamarine blue light.
 Listen the story from official local guide of how the cave was discovered and what makes the magic.

 After the cave tour, we are back on a speedboat to our next attraction which is Monk Seal cave, where the Mediterranean monk seal used to reside.
 Passing beside picturesque southern side of the island Vis, where full of caves, beaches and diverse forms of nature and rocks caused by changes on the sea, our next destination is Stiniva bay, voted best European beach in 2016., where we'll stop for a swim in the unique narrow bay that ends with a white pebbles beach.

 Afterwards we stop on Budikovac island for a longer swim on hidden white pebble beach with turquoise sea color.